-The Technical Communication program offers non-credit classes and certificate programs in the following concentrations: Technical Writing and Communication; Professional and Technical Editing & Proofreading; Information Design; Programmer/Writer; Programmer/Editor; Programmer, Tester and Product Support Specialist; and Science Writing.
+The Technical Communication program offers non-credit classes and certificate programs in the following concentrations: Technical Writing and Communication; Professional and Technical Editing & Proofreading; Information Design; Programmer/ Writer; Programmer/Editor; Programmer, Tester, and Product Support Specialist.
 CEUs and clock hours are available for all classes.

-Telos - educational programs for retirees
+Telos - Educational Programs for

 Telos is BCC's program for retirees, offering opportunities and challenges for continued learning, personal growth, and new friendships.
 The program is designed to fit the lifestyles and interests of retirees.
-The quarterly cultural enrichment classes range through a variety of subjects, These small weekly classes are non-graded, non-credit, and are conducted in a relaxed atmosphere.
-For information or a copy of the current Telos schedule, call (425) 564-4400 or go to www.conted.bcc.ctc.edu and click on Telos
+The quarterly cultural enrichment classes range through a variety of subjects, These small weekly classes are noncredit and not graded, and are conducted in a relaxed atmosphere.
+For information call (425) 564-4400 or go to www.conted.bcc.ctc.edu and click on Telos.